kulupu-lapo/poki/plaintext/2020/09/lanpan-pan.md

   - https://docs.google.com/document/d/1Pz7rvn7LXPJmJZ6AJxEWa6WuOJys8KHioXLtYkj0k-Q/edit
 archives: null
 preprocessing: Removed the gap at the start of paragraphs.
 Inferred a bullet point not found in the original, likely ommited by mistake.
+Guessed at whether "jan li lawa e ma la [...]" should be in the preceding bullet point.
 accessibility-notes: null
 notes: null
 ---